A group of young people laughing together outside on a bench. Group includes two black girls (one in a wheelchair), one black boy, and a white boy.

-If you are 18 or over, the doctor can prescribe zopiclone for you as a licensed medicine if you have difficulty getting to sleep.
+If you are 18 or over, your doctor can prescribe zopiclone for you as a licensed medicine for the short-term treatment of insomnia (difficulty getting to sleep).

 Read our guide to sleep problems